A Curry-Howard Correspondence for Linear, Reversible Computation: Proof-Theoretical Content

-We start by giving the translation from isos to pre-proofs, and then show that they are actually proofs, therefore obtaining a \textit{static} correspondence between programs and proofs.
-We then show that our translation entails a \textit{dynamic} correspondence between the evaluation procedure of our language and the cut-elimination procedure of {\mumall}.
-This will imply that the proofs we obtain are indeed isomorphisms, meaning that if we cut the aforementioned proofs $\pi$ and $\pi^\bot$, performing the cut-elimination procedure would give either the identity on $A$ or the identity on $B$.

-The derivation we obtain are \emph{circular}, and we therefore translate the isos directly into finite derivations with back-edge, written $\circu(\omega)$.
-We can define another translation into infinite derivations as the composition of $\circu()$ with the unfolding: $\bbracket{\omega} = \unfold(\circu(\omega))$.
+We start by giving the translation from isos to pre-proofs, and then show that they are actually proofs, therefore obtaining a \textit{static} correspondence between reversible programs and \mumall proofs.
+We then show that our translation entails the expected \textit{dynamic} correspondence between the evaluation procedure of our language and \mumall cut-elimination procedure.
+The derivations we obtain are \emph{circular}, and we therefore translate an iso $\omega$ directly into a finite derivation with back-edges, written as $\circu(\omega)$.
+A translation to infinite derivations can straightforwardly be obtained by composing $\circu(-)$ with the unfolding operation.